“Hey, do you think you could come home on Friday for lunch?”

 Ooops.
 What can I say?
 I really wanted Mark to come home for lunch that Friday.

 Most Friday’s my older kids go to their Aunt’s house.
 It gives me a day of relative quiet to get some stuff done, and this Friday I had a special plan.
 Making and photographing my new idea for shrimp.

 I have always loved to order shrimp at a restaurant, but have hardly attempted it at home.
 When I went shopping after a far too light dinner and came home with shrimp among my groceries, I knew I needed to make something special.
 My previous iffy attempts did not overshadow the fact that it seemed like a really good idea.
 Don’t go to the store hungry… mmm’ kay?
 Unless it inadvertently results in this.
 Then it can’t be so bad.

 That night I made half the shrimp for Mark and I after the kids had gone to bed.
 It was the first time I had ever made shrimp that I thought was really good.
 It inspired me to try again.
-I still had half a pound of the shrimp– enough for both Mark and I, but not for the kids.
+I still had some of the shrimp– enough for both Mark and I, but not for the kids.
 Armed with that bit of shrimp and an idea I was determined for a lunch “date,” just the two of us.